bleds22e/settlers_of_antarctica/modules/module_1/lessons/module_1_2-3.md

     ## [1] 214

-### Group discussion (5 minutes)

-What is happening in the last bit of code that I just wrote?
-What do you think `max()` is?
-What do the parentheses do?
-What is the $ doing after Orange?

 ### Group challenge (Until the end of class)

 Construct a new Rmarkdown script (with all of the appropriate formatting we discussed) that calculates the average (mean) circumference of trees in the orange data set.
+Save the mean as an object called “avg_circ.”

 Save the script and be ready to share it at the beginning of next class.